Estos son los 10 pecados más populares que cometen los hispanohablantes cuando hablan inglés.

 Haz este cuestionario interactivo y aprende cómo evitar estos errores.

 You have already completed the test before.
 Hence you can not start it again.

 You must sign in or sign up to start the test.

 Time has elapsed

 “Close the light.”X

 The first of our 10 common mistakes is “Close the light.”
-It’s easy to see how this happens, “close the light”, “close the computer”, it’s a direct translation from “cerrar”, but it doesn’t work!
+This one is for the Catalan speakers really, I hear it all the time in Barcelona.
+It’s easy to see how this happens, “close the light”, “close the computer”, it’s a direct translation from “tancar” / “cerrar”, but it doesn’t work!
 Use “turn off” or “switch off” instead.

 “Close” and “open” are generally used for things like a door, a book or a box, don’t use them for electronic devices that need power, use “turn on” and “turn off”. the same for: Lights – Taps / Faucets – Engines – Televisions – You get the idea… “Turn on” / “switch on” and “Turn off” “switch off” are phrasal verbs.
 If you want to understand how to use them better check out the relevant topic on our courses.